 By Cesar Collado

-This is a must read for mold sufferers who have identified the issue of moldy clothing, bedding, and laundry rooms.
+This is a must read for mold sufferers who have identified the issue of moldy beds and linens, clothing, and laundry rooms.
 Over the past several years, it has been discovered that the laundry room is often a hot spot for mold due to humidity and the increased utilization of high efficiency (“HE”) front-loading washing machines.
 These machines are more efficient, use less water, and clean clothes better.
 Learn more about removing mold from laundry-

 Unfortunately, moldy laundry rooms, clothing, and washing machines, if not maintained properly, can contaminate your “clean” clothing and bedding with mold, debris, and mycotoxins that can travel with you throughout the day or surround your entire body when buried in your bedding.

-Moldy clothing is not just a problem for people living in moldy homes or working under moldy conditions.
+Moldy beds and linens is not just a problem for people living in moldy homes or working under moldy conditions.
 Living in a moldy home will inevitable spread mold to clothing, upholstery, and bed linens.
 Mold proliferation is a critical obstacle to address in regard to getting well because the mold spores will adhere to almost any textile, fabric, or carpet that can be continuously disrupted, become airborne, and inhaled throughout the day or evening.
 Continued inhalation of mold will prevent your body’s immune system from healing by forcing it to remain vigilant and active all the time.
 As important, mold in your bed and linens diminishes the body’s optimal time to heal, while sleeping.

 There are also several professions that can expose individuals to dangerous levels of mold daily.
 Physicians and staff treating mold patients are continually exposed to a significant amount of toxic molds.
 In fact, you can often smell mold in the waiting rooms if you have not become nose blind.
 These physicians often fog their treatment and waiting rooms with a HavenMister on a daily basis.
 Mold inspection and remediation professionals can be exposed to millions of spores that, when inhaled at once, will result in will. a single significant exposure.
 This can can make any individual not taking safety precautions reach their body’s toxic load leaving them both mold and chemical sensitive.
 Construction workers, cleaning staff, carpet cleaners, manufacturing workers, and landscapers all get exposed to mold daily.
 As a result, wearing work clothing when arriving at home can spread the mold throughout the house.
 In fact, many mold professionals will either wear full body protection on the job or change clothes in a staging area, such as a garage before entering the home.
 They can then immediately shower to remove mold from the body.
 You can read about CitriSafe Haven Shampoo and Bodywash HERE.
 This product will directly address mold on your body and also provides many vitamins, minerals, and moisture to protect skin and hair.